-Is it necessary for humanity to evolve into cyborgs to survive?
-The moral and ethical question is one open to debate, and will probably continue for years to come.
-Technological advancement has brought this dilemma, among others, however the advancement and revolution of the digital age is not without its miracles and blessings either.
+Is biohacking necessary to unite humanity in order to evolve and survive?
+The moral and ethical question leading humanity to this change is one open to debate, and will probably continue for years to come.
+Technological advancement has brought this dilemma, however the advancement and revolution of the digital age is not without its miracles and blessings either.

 During an interview with Ryan O’Shea, the spokesman and advisor for biotech company Grindhouse Wetware, and CEO Justin Worst, a graduate from Syracuse University in History and Anthropology, they explained this new ‘movement’ and what draws people into ‘biohacking’ their bodies.